litospayaso/sytac/README.md

 npm run test
 ```

+### View testing
+* Usually I implement page/view components tests simulating a user.
+* To make this I use [nightmare.js](http://www.nightmarejs.org/).
+* Making this project I have discover a bug in Ionic and I couldn't find a way to solve before my deadline, but the bug has been reported to [Ionic forum](https://forum.ionicframework.com/t/jquery-events-can-not-be-triggered-till-first-manual-click/121520).

 ### Design + CSS
 * Design has been implementing following material UI interface (ionic).
 * Responsive design for computers and mobiles.